-- E. Contracts that include credit card payment processing require preapproval from the State Treasurer's Office and possibly the Board of Finance (BOF). - F. Occasionally agencies have a need to evaluate a piece of equipment before it is purchased.
+- E. Any purchase, not available on contract, over \$4,999.99 requires preapproval from State Purchasing. - F. Occasionally agencies have a need to evaluate a piece of equipment before it is purchased.
 These try and buy acquisitions must be approved in writing by State Purchasing prior to the evaluation period.